jonnyhaynes/cookie-disclaimer/README.md

 ## Bower

 If you're using [Bower](bower.io) to manage your front-end dependencies you can include this plugin as a component.
-Include `"cookie-disclaimer": "1.0.2"` in your `bower.json` file and run `bower install`.
+Include `"cookie-disclaimer": "1.2.0"` in your `bower.json` file and run `bower install`.

+## NPM
+If you're using NPM to manage your dependencies you can include this plugin as a module.
+Just run `npm install cookie-disclaimer`.

 ## Changelog

+- **18/06/15:** 1.2.0 - Converted to a Node.js module
 - **14/04/15:** 1.0.4 – Updated the default cookie banner template to use a `<button>` instead of an empty `<a href="">Close</a>`.
 - **16/03/15:** 1.0.3 – Swapped 'append' for 'prepend' and added class to `<body>`.
 - **13/03/15:** 1.0.2 – Removed reliance on jQuery and modified the way the plugin works to allow templates and parameters.